 "Who's the Kid With the Oreo Cookie?" started to appear in 1986.
 That year Oreo ice cream was introduced to Canada and a year later, the brand celebrated its 75th birthday with Big Stuf cookies and fudge-covered Oreos.

-In its 100-year existence, the cookie has been introduced in many countries, including China in 1996.
+text: In its 100-year existence, the cookie has been introduced in many countries, including China in 1996.

 Ten years later, Kraft Foods said that Oreo became the country's No. 1 selling biscuit.

 Oreos in China come in Green Tea as well as Double Fruit flavors such as orange and mango or raspberry and blueberry.
 Oreo wafers are also popular in China.

 For its 100th birthday, Oreo plans to hold a fireworks show at the famous Shanghai Bund.

 media: 15826653 caption: do not use related:

 quicklist: 6 url: title: Double Stuf in Mexico

 text: Popular in the U.S. and Mexico, Double Stuf Oreos were released to the public in 1974.
 They were later introduced to Canada.

 There are several kinds of Oreos sold in Mexico.
 They include the Trio Chocolate, which has three different chocolates in each cookie, and Oreos with a cookies and creme filling.